jbwillis/flashcards/README.md

 # Flashcards
 Text files containing flashcard entries for importing into Anki.
-All files are semi-colon delimited.
+All files are semicolon delimited.

 For more info about importing text files see [the Anki Docs](https://apps.ankiweb.net/docs/manual.html#importing-text-files]).
 When importing, I typically use the setting `Update existing notes when first field matches`.
 This preserves the history of notes that I have edited.
 I also check the `Allow html` box so I can use basic html in the notes.
 This is mostly for creating newlines with `<br>`.